Back to Home

 have bot protection that blocks or challenges AI agents

-of blocked sites use hCaptcha — now the single largest agent blocker
+of blocked sites use hCaptcha — still the single largest agent blocker

 #1